Zeikin de Katta Hon

 (税金で買った本, Zeikin de Katta Hon) is a Japanese manga series written by Zuino and illustrated by Kei Keiyama.
 It started in Kodansha's online platform YanMaga Web in August 2021, and was later transferred to the publisher's manga magazine Weekly Young Magazine in December of that same year.
+A live-action television drama adaptation premiered in August 2026, and an anime television series adaptation has been announced.

 Plot

 The story follows Ishidaira, an unruly student who, after discovering a love of books, comes to work at a library.
 Along with his senior coworkers Hayasemaru and Shirai, he solves problems such as damaged books and the mysteries behind them.